EmergentMind/ascendancy-scheme/README.md

 | ![#](https://placehold.co/25/458588/000000?text=%2B) | base0D | `#458588` | blue                | Functions, Methods, Attribute IDs, Headings                                               |
 | ![#](https://placehold.co/25/fabd2f/000000?text=%2B) | base0E | `#fabd2f` | magenta             | Keywords, Storage, Selector, Markup Italic, Diff Changed                                  |
 | ![#](https://placehold.co/25/b59b4d/000000?text=%2B) | base0F | `#b59b4d` | darkred             | Deprecated, Opening/Closing Embedded Language Tags, e.g. `<?php ?>`                       |

+The the Ascendancy colour scheme is also hosted on the [tinted-theming/schemes](github.com/tinted-theming/schemes) repository; it can easily be applied to your environment by using any utility that references `tinted-theming` for colour schemes.

+For example, on NixOS, the Ascendancy colour scheme can be conveniently applied to your environment using utilities such as [stylix](https://github.com/nix-community/stylix) or [base16.nix](https://github.com/SenchoPens/base16.nix).

+## Acknowledgements

+Inspired by the [Gruvbox](https://github.com/morhetz/gruvbox) Dark, Medium scheme as a starting point.